yorickps/puppet-rkhunter/README.md

 ## Supported OS

-- Debian ( tested on Debian 7.5, 8.1)
+- Debian (tested on Debian 7.5, 8.1)
-- Redhat/CentOS ( tested on CentOS 6.8 and 7.3)
+- Redhat/CentOS (tested on CentOS 6, 7 and 8)
 - FreeBSD (NOT tested yet)

 ## Used Modules